angular-ui/bootstrap/src/tabs/docs/readme.md

 ### Tabset heading

 Instead of the `heading` attribute on the `uib-tabset`, you can use an `uib-tab-heading` element inside a tabset that will be used as the tabset's header.
 There you can use HTML as well.

+### Known issues

+To use clickable elements within the tab, you have override the tab template to use div elements instead of anchor elements, and replicate the desired styles from Bootstrap's CSS.
+This is due to browsers interpreting anchor elements as the target of any click event, which triggers routing when certain elements such as buttons are nested inside the anchor element.